 Health and Retirement Benefits

-CSU and the State of Colorado offer employees comprehensive and competitive benefits including health, dental, vision, life insurance, short/long-term disability coverage, generous leave policies, employer matched retirement and voluntary retirement enrollment options.
+CSU and Colorado offer employees comprehensive and competitive benefits including health, dental, vision, life insurance, short and long-term disability coverage, generous leave policies, employer matched retirement and voluntary retirement enrollment options.

 Systems and Setup

-Remote Work Tools – As a result of COVID-19, most CSU employees are working from remote locations.
-Academic and Computer Networking Services (ACNS) has provided a variety of resources to ensure employee’s Keep Working and are able to achieve success and productivity.
+As a result of COVID-19, most CSU employees are working from remote locations.
+Academic and Computer Networking Services (ACNS) has provided a variety of resources to employees.

 - Employee Self-Service – (includes employee direct deposit, W-4/2 information, pay advices, etc.) On-campus access via Administrative Applications and Resources (AAR) portal, off-campus access via secure.colostate.edu and requires two-factor authentication.